Obama Calls On Congress To Have 'Courage' On Health Care

 That very Kennedyesque idea that America is not the project of any one person and that each of us can make a difference and all of us ought to try.
 That quiet sturdy citizenship that I see all across the country and that I especially see in young people like Jack and Rose and Tatiana, Malia and Sasha, and your kids.

-I don't know whether President Kennedy's aide and friend, historian Arthur Schlesinger, Jr., was right when he wrote that history unfolds in cycles, but I do know that it doesn't move in a straight line.
+I don't know whether President Kennedy's aide and friend, historian Arthur Schlesinger Jr. was right when he wrote that history unfolds in cycles, but I do know that it doesn't move in a straight line.

 I know that the values and the progress that we cherish are not inevitable, that they are fragile, in need of constant renewal.